JoshuaHarris93/TweeterApp/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone (but far superior), setup using a combination of Express, AJAX, CSS, HTML, and jQuery.
-All tweet information is saved to our database (MongoDB).
+Tweeter is a simple, single-page Twitter clone.
+It uses a combination of Express, AJAX, CSS, HTML, jQuery, and MongoDB.

 ## Getting Started